Higher Education Opportunity Act of 2008 (H.R. 4137) Disclosures

-College Catalog - College Catalog contains, contact information, price of attendance, refund policy, academic programs, faculty, faciilties, financial aid, student body, services for students with disabilities., transfer credit policies and articulation agreements, etc. (the Hilbert College Catalog is being revised during the summer of 2012)
+College Catalog - College Catalog contains, contact information, price of attendance, refund policy, academic programs, faculty, faciilties, financial aid, student body, services for students with disabilities., transfer credit policies and articulation agreements, etc.

 Drug and Alcohol Policies at Hilbert College - As part of its mission and objectives, Hilbert College is committed to providing all students, faculty, and staff with a safe, healthful and pleasant environment in which to study and work.
 Part of this commitment is that the College will be completely free from the presence and adverse effects of illegal drugs and unathorized use of alcohol.